Woman taking an online alcohol assessment using her laptop computer and headphones.

-An alcohol assessment is a process that determines if an alcohol use disorder exists and, if so, the severity of an individual's alcohol problem.
+An online alcohol assessment is a process that determines if an alcohol use disorder exists and, if so, the severity of an individual's alcohol problem.

 Understanding what this assessment entails is vital to making the most informed decision about your or your loved one’s future.